Legault asks Quebec police to support candidates after death threats, violent incidents | CBC News

 Other candidates suffer threats, vandalism

 Rizqy isn't the only candidate raising concerns.
-On Tuesday night, the constituency office of Enrico Ciccone, the incumbent Liberal MNA for Montreal's Marquette riding, was vandalized.
+On Tuesday night, the constituency office of Ciccone, the Liberal candidate running for re-election in Montreal's Marquette riding, was vandalized.

 Ciccone said when employees arrived at the Lachine office Wednesday morning, they found that a wall had been broken through and the drawers emptied of their contents.